Google Shopping feed optimization is something that most advertisers ignore.

 So it’s not a big stretch to think that there is an equivalent direct correlation between the quality of the data in your Google Shopping feed and its “quality score.”
 The better your feed, the more searches you’ll appear in, and more frequently.

-I highly recommend applying as many values to your feed as often as you can.
-Spending time upfront to make sure you have all your feed values as accurate as possible can really help you in the long run.
+I highly recommend adding as many attributes (see more below) to your feed as often as you can.
+Spending time upfront to make sure you have all your feed values as accurate as possible will really help you in the long run.

 Immediate Results?
 Yes and No